 - The devices are waterproof so they can be used by the shower or in a bathroom.
 LifeFone does not have an independent personal help button like Life Alert’s – the senior would simply take their LifeFone pendant/wristband into the bathroom with them.

 - Pushing the alert button connects the senior directly to an emergency care agent at a central monitoring center.

 - The LifeFone product has a 1300 foot range (this is 61 percent larger than Life Alert’s 800 foot range).

 - Lifetime warranty on the equipment.

-- Optional automatic fall detection is available for an extra $10.00 per month.
+- Optional automatic fall-detection feature is available for an extra $10.00 per month.

 - Capability of adding 24/7 monitored fire, smoke, and carbon monoxide detection.